-In these latter definitions, $r_w$ is the well radius; $r_{D\text{ext}}$ is the dimensionless radius of the external boundary; $\omega$ is the fracture storage coefficient; $\lambda$ is the transmissibility coefficient; $h_0$ and $h_w$ are the reference hydraulic head and the hydraulic head at the bottomhole, respectively; $h$ is the thickness of the uniform horizontal formation; and $q$ is the constant volumetric flow rate.
+\end{linenomath*} In these latter definitions, $r_w$ is the well radius; $r_{D\text{ext}}$ is the dimensionless outer radius; $\omega$ is the fracture storage coefficient; $\lambda$ is the interporosity flow coefficient; $h_0$ and $h_w$ are the reference pressure and the pressure at the bottomhole, respectively; $H$ is the thickness of the uniform horizontal formation; and $q$ is the constant volumetric flow rate.